Hiram Johnson: Governor of California (1911–1917)

-In office, Johnson was a populist who promoted a number of democratic reforms: the election of U.S. Senators by direct popular vote rather than the state legislature (which was later ratified nationwide by a constitutional amendment), cross-filing, initiative, referendum, and recall elections.
+In office, Johnson was a populist who promoted a number of democratic reforms: the election of U.S. senators by direct popular vote rather than the state legislature (which was later ratified nationwide by a constitutional amendment), cross-filing, initiative, referendum, and recall elections.
 Johnson's reforms gave California a degree of direct democracy unmatched by any other U.S. state at the time.
 When he took office, amid rampant corruption, the Southern Pacific Railroad held so much power it was known as the fourth branch of government.
 "While I do not by any means believe the initiative, the referendum and the recall are the panacea for all our political ills," Johnson extolled in his 1911 inaugural address, "they do give to the electorate the power of action when desired, and they do place in the hands of the people the means by which they may protect themselves."

 Johnson was also instrumental in reining in the power of the Southern Pacific Railroad through the establishment of a state railroad commission.
 On taking office, Johnson paroled Chris Evans, convicted as the Southern Pacific train bandit, but required that he leave California.

 Johnson signed the California Alien Land Law of 1913 into law.
-The law, which was motivated by anti-Japanese animus, prevented Asian immigrants from owning land in the state (they were already excluded from naturalized citizenship because of their race).
+The law, motivated by anti-Japanese animus, prevented Asian immigrants from owning land in the state (they were already racially excluded from naturalized citizenship).
 Johnson was initially quiet on the proposed legislation, but supported it and signed it into law to bolster his presidential ambitions.
-With the victory of Woodrow Wilson in the 1912 presidential election, it was in Johnson's interest to stand up to the Woodrow Wilson administration (which opposed the Alien Land Law), and build a base of public support in California for the 1916 presidential election.
+With the Woodrow Wilson's victory in the 1912 presidential election, it was in Johnson's interest to stand up to the new Democratic administration (which opposed the Alien Land Law) and build a base of public support in California for the 1916 presidential election.